Shopify/toxiproxy/README.md

 Stops all data from getting through, and closes the connection after `timeout`.
 If `timeout` is 0, the connection won't close, and data will be delayed until the toxic is removed.

 Attributes:

+ - `timeout`: time in milliseconds

+#### reset_peer

+Simulate TCP RESET (Connection reset by peer) on the connections by closing the stub Input immediately or after a `timeout`.

+Attributes: